xyu/secure-db-connection/readme.txt

 If you are using the MySQL Native Driver and MySQL 5.6 or later `mysqli_real_connect()` will verify the server SSL certificate before connecting.
 If the SSL cert installed on the MySQL server your are connecting to is not valid PHP will refuse to connect.
 A flag was added to disable server certificate validation.
 If your server has an invalid certificate turn on SSL and turn off validation like so:

     define( 'MYSQL_CLIENT_FLAGS', MYSQLI_CLIENT_SSL | MYSQLI_CLIENT_SSL_DONT_VERIFY_SERVER_CERT );

-== Installation ==

-For detailed installation instructions, please read the [standard installation procedure for WordPress plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

-1. Install and activate plugin, if the filesystem is writable the Secure DB Connection dropin will be installed for you automatically.
-If not proceed to step 2
-2. Symlink or copy the `db.php` file from the `/wp-content/plugins/secure-db-connection/lib/` directory to the `/wp-content/` directory.
-3. Set the relevant defines in your `wp-config.php` file.

 == Screenshots ==